 Who’s got this round?
 Not me.
 I to go sit underneath the fan.

-A girl wearing glasses and a tee shirt with Vikings and other iconic hipster logos (i.e. triceratops, typewriters, photograph horns) screen-printed in new and interesting places that no one in the mainstream fashion industry ever thought to put them sits waiting for the guy she’s there with to come back with her can of PBR.
+A girl wearing glasses and a tee shirt with Vikings and other iconic hipster logos (i.e. triceratops, typewriters, phonograph horns) screen-printed in new and interesting places that no one in the mainstream fashion industry ever thought to put them sits waiting for the guy she’s there with to come back with her can of PBR.
 She catches me looking at them and rolls her eyes.
 This puts me into a mild laughing fit.

 A girl with a sports bra tank top combo walks in all sweaty and messy and judgmental.
 She knows her shit stinks and thinks everyone should have to take a sniff.
 In about 20 minutes she’ll try to leave with a half-empty beer can like she’s walking out to her own front porch.
 When the bouncer grunts she’ll look at the can and, smirking, ask “how’d that get there?”
-Then she’ll pour it down her hatch and drop it like she’s Ke$ha and the can’s a mic.
+Then she’ll pour it down her hatch and drop it like she’s Ke$ha and the can’s a pre-encore mic.